Here's Who Played Luke Skywalker in 'The Mandalorian'

 Voice actor Bob Bergen is probably the most well-known, as he’s an “official” voice double for Hamill, who has played the character in numerous video games and computer games over the years.
 Eric Bauza has taken on the role of Luke in the characters’ many Lego adventures, including “Lego Star Wars: Droid Tales,” “Lego Star Wars: Yoda Chronicles” and, the most recent, “Star Wars Holiday Special.”
 “Critical Role” Dungeon Master Matthew Mercer voiced the character in the “Star Wars: Battlefront II (EA”) video game in 2017, and Christopher Corey Smith voiced Luke when he showed up in a 2014 episode of “Phineas and Ferb: Star Wars.”

-But for now, we can appreciate Max Llyod-Jones and the fact that he got to say, for a little while, that he was Luke Skywalker.
+But for now, we can appreciate Max Lloyd-Jones and the fact that he got to say, for a little while, that he was Luke Skywalker.
 That’s gonna look really good on his resume.